 What does Top Talent Want From Companies?

 Many Canadians believe that due to technology, the future will have offer employees flexible work hours and the ability to work from anywhere and this will be top priority when choosing an employer.
 Many studies have found that majority of workers that already have flexible work hours report higher levels of productivity and improved work-life balance.
 They show that many also have increased job satisfaction and reduced levels of stress.

 Canadians spend the majority of their work day using traditional workplace devices such as desktop computers and landlines.
 Canadians would prefer to use laptops, tablets, and smartphones as their primary work devices.

 Canadians want access to the latest tech but don’t want to lose face-to-face interactions.
-Businesses of all sizes can look to change the way they work by adopting technology for collaboration and communication within a virtual environment like Office 365, Google Apps, VOIP systems, VDI, Remote Desktop or Microsoft Lync.
+Businesses of all sizes can look to change the way they work by adopting technology for collaboration and communication within a virtual environment like Microsoft 365, Google Apps, VOIP systems, VDI, Remote Desktop or Microsoft Lync.

 3. Bring-Your-Own-Device (BYOD) Policies

 Many companies now allow their employees to bring their own devices to the workplace.
 Majority of them use smartphones for personal and professional purposes.
 Many of them are comfortable with their employer enforcing security policies.
 The big news here is that many companies do not have a BYOD policy.